 - Water a heap as you add to it. it should be as damp as a wrung out sponge.

-If you have too much for your own composter you can arrange for a one off special collection service to collect the excess in bags.
-There is a £6 charge for this service for up to 8 black bags and 50p for each additional bag.
-Alternatively you can bring it to the Household Waste and Recycling Centre (HWRC) (rather than putting it in residual waste) or take it to a garden waste collection points.
-For more information visit the Garden Waste page.
+If you have too much garden waste for your own composter, you can subscribe to the fortnightly garden waste collection service.
+Alternatively, you can bring it to the recycling centre (HWRC) (rather than putting it in residual waste) or take it to a garden waste collection point.

 - When is my bin collected?